 Marijuana Possession Defense

-Depends upon the specifics of each case, sometimes we assert affirmative defenses, as well.
+And depending upon case specifics, sometimes we assert affirmative defenses, as well.

 Question about a Minnesota marijuana possession case?